uq-testing-temp/sisautomation/README.md

 That will work given Java and maven are installed.

 Download the latest chromedriver and put executable on the system path. https://sites.google.com/a/chromium.org/chromedriver/downloads
+Update: we use [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) library.
+This library is aimed to automate the Selenium Webdriver binaries management in runtime for Java.
+It manages all drivers:
+- chromedriver
+- operadriver
+- IEDriverServer.exe
+- MicrosoftWebDriver
+- phantomjs
+- geckodriver

 ## Running tests